MartinBoeckling/KGRag/README.md

 # KGRag
-This repository contains the relevant code for the paper **Walk&Retrieve: Leveraging Knowledge Graph Walks for Zero-Shot Retrieval-Augmented Generation**.
+This repository contains the relevant code for the paper **Walk&Retrieve: Simple Yet Effective Zero-Shot Retrieval-Augmented Generation via Knowledge Graph Walks**.

 If you encounter any issues or have questions about the implementation, feel free to open an issue in this repository.